magidandrew/htmldiff/README.md

 It removes any lines with the <script> tag

-This really only works with simple websites.
+This really only works with simple static websites.